jaromir-sukuba/a-p-prog/README.md

-The whole project is licensed under MIT license, see LICENSE.md file. some more details to be found here https://hackaday.io/project/8559-pic16f1xxx-arduino-based-programmer
+The whole project is licensed under MIT license, see LICENSE.md file.
+Some more details to be found here https://hackaday.io/project/8559-pic16f1xxx-arduino-based-programmer